amoAHCP/vxms/vxms-event/README.md

 ## basic usage
 The vxms-eventbus module provides a non-blocking (with the option of blocking usage), fluent API to build an event-bus response.
-You can annotate any public method with the *org.jacpfx.vertx.event.annotation.Consume* annotation and add the *org.jacpfx.vertx.event.response.EventbusHandler* class to the method signature to build the response.
+You can annotate any public method with the *Consume* annotation and add the *EventbusHandler* class to the method signature to build the response.
 All methods must not have a return value, the response will be returned through the "EventbusHandler" API.
 The idea in vxms is, to model your response using the fluent API.
 Vxms provides a best practice of how to define a repose and to handle errors.